T

 Insider tips

-• Denver is at high altitude; drink plenty of water and take it easy on your first day.
+• Denver's altitude can affect you; stay hydrated and take it easy on your first day.

-• Consider purchasing a Denver CityPASS if you plan to visit multiple attractions.
+• Consider purchasing a CityPASS if you plan to visit multiple paid attractions.

-• Utilize Denver's public transportation and ride-sharing services to navigate the city.
+• Utilize Denver's public transportation and ride-sharing services to navigate the city efficiently.

 Packing highlights